durbanlegend/thag_rs/README.md

     * the classic script mode runs any .rs file consisting of a valid Rust script or program.
 * You may develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from rs-script.
 * You can use a shebang to write scripts in Rust.
 * Supports a personal library of code samples for reuse.
-The starter set provided includes multiple examples from popular crates, as well as original examples including fast factorial and Fibonacci calculation with big-integer support, light-dark theme detection, TUI editing and colour support.
+The downloadable starter set in the demo subdirectory includes numerous examples from popular crates, as well as original examples including fast factorial and Fibonacci calculation with big-integer support, light-dark theme detection, TUI editing and colour support.
 * Automatic support for light or dark backgrounds and a 16- or 256- colour palette for different message types, according to terminal capability. `rs-script` defaults to basic ANSI-16 colours and dark mode support on Windows for reasons beyond my control, but the dark mode colours it uses should also work well with most light modes.

 ## Platform Support